Please note: There's a good chance that this post contains affiliate links from which we earn a small commission at no extra cost to you.

 Traveling from west to east, you will begin your foray in the little town of Panguitch.
 A historically-rich village that is steeped in the weather-beaten charm of the wild west, Panguitch is the place to stock up on provisions, throw back a drink at an authentic saloon, or embark on a historical walking tour.
 Just 25 miles from Bryce Canyon, Panguitch boasts a growing tourist economy while still maintaining its small-town roots.

 The first stop is not far from Panguitch.
-If you’re into careening down a mountain on two wheels as the scenery blurs past and hikers run for safety, pull of at the trail head of the Thunder Mountain Trail.
-It’s a world-class mountain biking destination, and combined with the paved Red Canyon bike path, it makes a great loop for experienced riders.
-At one point, the cliffs drop off on two sides and and you can see for miles in ever direction.
+If you’re into careening down a mountain on two wheels as the scenery blurs past and hikers run for safety, pull off at the trailhead of the Thunder Mountain Trail.
+It’s a world-class mountain biking destination and combined with the paved Red Canyon bike path, it makes a great loop for experienced riders.
+At one point, the cliffs drop off on two sides and you can see for miles in every direction.
 Just don’t look down.

 The Red Canyon Visitor Center is the perfect place to stretch your legs, learn more about the geological forces behind the landscape, and eat a picnic lunch.
 If you skipped Thunder Mountain, you might want to take a leisurely stroll on the Pink Ledges Trail.
 It’s a short, interpretive hike from the visitor center that leads you through a conifer forest to the base of a red rock cliff.
 Don’t forget your camera – even the cliffs around the visitor center are stunning!

 Bryce Canyon National Park

 A lot has been written about the dazzling beauty of Bryce Canyon, so I won’t go into detail here.
 I will say that driving through and stopping at all of the vistas is pretty amazing in its own right, but you simply must spend at least one night in the canyon.
 We camped at Sunset Campground, which is close to some pretty awesome hiking trails.